vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

   - A shared datastore with sufficient capacity for the control plane and worker node VMs.
   - Network Time Protocol (NTP) service is running on all ESXi hosts and vCenter, and time is synchronized from the centralized NTP servers.
   - A host/server/VM based on Linux that acts as your **bastion host** and is located **outside the Internet-restricted environment (i.e. connected to the Internet)**.
 The installation binaries for Tanzu Kubernetes Grid and NSX Advanced Load Balancer will be downloaded on this machine.
 You will need to transfer files from this bastion host to your Internet-restricted environment (proxy connection, shared drive, USB drive, sneakernet, and so on).
   - A host/server/VM **inside your Internet-restricted environment** based on Linux/Windows, which acts as your bootstrap machine and has Tanzu CLI, Kubectl and docker installed.
-This document makes use of a virtual machine based on CentOS.
+This document uses a virtual machine based on CentOS.
 An internal Harbor registry will be installed on the same machine.
 - vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-prep-vsphere.html#vsphere-permissions).

-> **Note** You can also download and import supported older versions of Kubernetes in order to deploy workload clusters on the intended Kubernetes versions.
+> **Note** You can download and import supported older versions of Kubernetes in order to deploy workload clusters on the intended Kubernetes versions.
 > **Note** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623)

 ### Resource Pools and VM Folders